grantila/already/README.md

 Ensuring exclusive calls to a function can be implemented in multiple ways.
 With asynchrony, this gets quite complicated.

 Many problems can be generalized to only running one function at a time (awaiting it if necessary).
-For this, the [`throat`](https://www.npmjs.com/package/throat) package is useful (it is used by `already`).
+For this, [`concurrent`](#concurrent) is useful.
 Sometimes a more fine grained control is desired, such as allowing a _test and early return_ as well as signalling that the concurrent logic is complete (to allow the next function call) before the whole function is complete.
 This results in a more understandable flow.

 For this, `funnel()` is extremely handy.